 For even as He loves the arrow that flies,

 so He loves also the bow that is stable. ~ Kahlil Gibran

 And what advice should we give our children?
 The best advice any parent can give their children is that they should strive for a meaningful life filled with joy, love, and inner peace.
 The best advice for parents is to listen to your children, they have a lot to teach you too.

-So happy 34th birthday to a most beautiful son, and thanks for all you have taught us.
-We love you son.
+So happy 34th birthday to a our firstborn, and thanks for all you have taught us.
+We love you.
 Live long and prosper.